 \section{Examples}

-This section contains two examples of stable random fields and their ergodic properties via the positive--null decomposition of the underlying action.
-These examples show the usefulness of our results to check whether or not a stationary S$\alpha$S (or max--stable) random field is ergodic (or equivalently, weakly mixing).
+This section contains two examples of stable random fields and their ergodic properties via the positive-null decomposition of the underlying action.
+These examples show the usefulness of our results to check whether or not a stationary S$\alpha$S (or max-stable) random field is ergodic (or, equivalently, weakly mixing).

-The first example is based on a self--similar S$\alpha$S processes with stationary increments introduced by \cite{cohen06random} as a stochastic integral with respect to an S$\alpha$S random measure, with the integrand being the local time process of a fractional Brownian motion.
+The first example is based on a self-similar S$\alpha$S processes with stationary increments introduced by~\cite{cohen06random} as a stochastic integral with respect to an S$\alpha$S random measure, with the integrand being the local time process of a fractional Brownian motion.
 We extend these processes by replacing the fractional Brownian motion by a Brownian sheet.
-We can call it a \emph{Brownian sheet local time fractional S$\alpha$S random field} following the terminology of \cite{cohen06random}.
+We can call it a \textit{Brownian sheet local time fractional S$\alpha$S random field} following the terminology of \cite{cohen06random}.